Manatees and More Things To Do in Crystal River The Manatee Capital of the World

 One of the most popular things to do in Crystal River is a boat ride in King’s Bay.
 You will quickly see why Crystal River is called the Manatee Capital of the World.
 These gentle sea cows are literally everywhere.
+Florida Travel Blog has visited this haven for manatees many times.

-In fact, our first contact with a manatee a decade ago was as we enjoyed a refreshment at the tiki bar of our hotel.
+Our first contact with a manatee in Crystal River a decade ago was as we enjoyed a refreshment at the tiki bar of our hotel, The Plantation Inn.
 As we looked over an inlet leading to King’s Bay, a manatee was chewing on some leaves on a low-hanging branch no more than 25 feet from us.

-Since that time we have learned that the area is the home to hundreds of manatees year round.
+Since that time, we have learned that the area is the home to hundreds of manatees year round.
 One of the reasons is Three Sister’s Springs.
 Located in

 Fans and curiosity seekers flood into Crystal River to swim with the gentle giants of the river.
-There are dozens of charter companies who will take you to multiple locations where manatees lazily forage.
+There are dozens of charter companies that will take you to multiple locations where manatees lazily forage.
 Swimming with the manatee is probably one of the most popular things to do in Crystal River and Citrus County.

-Hire a boat to take you out in the shallow waters of the bay to gather scallops.
+Hire a charter boat to take you out in the shallow waters of the bay to gather scallops.
 It’s a fun day rewarded by some great eats.
 You can find boat captains at The Plantation Inn and other locations in Crystal River.

-An experienced guide generally furnishes you a mask and snorkel to find those little mollusks in a couple feet of water.
+An experienced guide generally furnishes you with a mask and snorkel to find those little mollusks in a couple feet of water.
 The views will be gorgeous as you motor out to the shallows.
 The Crystal River basin has thousands of acres of shallow sea grasses that are the perfect estuary for bay scallops.

 Other Things To Do in Crystal River

 Another golf option is Black Diamond about 30 minutes away.
 Black Diamond is one of the top ten courses in Florida.

 sprawling tiki bar Crump’s Landing.
-Probably one of the largest tiki bar’s you can find.
+Probably one of the largest tiki bars you can find.

 You can also check out some charters to swim with the manatees at the springs.
 This is one of the most popular things to do in Homosassa Springs.